mo7amedaliEbaid/phones-shop-web-app-firebase/README.md

 # Phones shop
 Phones Shop is a fully functional website working perfectly in flutter application.
-The user can buy phones or post phones for sale.
+The user can browse available phones or post phones for sale.

 ## Web Demo
 Visit Website From Here [Here](https://onlineshop-1671a.web.app/#/)